logicahealth/covid-19/fsh/ig-data/input/pagecontent/index.md

 The models are provided without warrantee or guarantee that they are accurate, complete, or fit for purpose.

-We would like to gratefully acknowledge contributions and collaborations from the following organizations, individuals and sources: American College of Obstetricians and Gynecologists, American Academy of Family Physicians, American College of Surgeons, American Medical Association, Veterans Administration, Argonauts, CDC COVID-19 Case Report Form, HL7 Clinical Information Modeling Initiative, Clinical Architecture, Cognitive Medical Systems, Saperi Systems, Health Catalyst, HL7 International, LOINC, MITRE, Intermountain Healthcare, ONC US Core, Regenstrief Institute, and the University of Utah Department of Biomedical Informatics.
+We would like to gratefully acknowledge contributions and collaborations from the following organizations, individuals and sources: American College of Obstetricians and Gynecologists, American Academy of Family Physicians, American College of Surgeons, American Medical Association, Veterans Administration, Argonauts, CDC COVID-19 Case Report Form, HL7 Clinical Information Modeling Initiative, Clinical Architecture, Cognitive Medical Systems, Saperi Systems, Health Catalyst, HL7 International, LOINC, MITRE, Intermountain Healthcare, ONC US Core, Regenstrief Institute, James E. Tcheng, MD, Duke University Health System, and the University of Utah Department of Biomedical Informatics.

 ### Patient demographics